 However, the intensity of the side effects will vary depending on the length of exposure and the AFFF concentration.
 A California AFFF lawsuit lawyer can help you get compensation for the medical bills incurred as a result of treating AFFF exposure.

-Cancer Risks and AFF Exposure
+Cancer Risks and AFFF Exposure

 Firefighters exposed to AFFF are at an increased risk of developing cancer.
 Cancers linked with AFFF exposure include: